davidbmar/eventbridge-orchestrator/README-SETUP.md

 ### Common Issues

+**Step-000 Configuration Issues:**
+- Ensure AWS CLI is configured: `aws configure list`
+- Check AWS credentials have basic permissions
+- If `.env` exists, you can update specific values manually

-**IAM Permission Errors:**
+**IAM Permission Errors (Step-010):**
-- Make sure step 1 completed successfully
+- Make sure step-010 completed successfully
 - Check that your AWS CLI is configured with the correct user
 - Some AWS organizations have additional restrictions
+- Verify with: `aws sts get-caller-identity`

-**Terraform Deployment Fails:**
+**Terraform Deployment Fails (Step-020):**
-- Check that you have sufficient IAM permissions
+- Check that step-010 IAM permissions completed
-- Verify your AWS region is set correctly
+- Verify your AWS region is set correctly in `.env`
 - Some resources may require additional permissions in enterprise environments
+- Run `terraform plan` in the terraform/ directory to diagnose

-**Lambda Deployment Fails:**
+**Lambda Deployment Fails (Step-040):**
+- **New robust design**: Step-040 now works even without deployment-config.env
-- Ensure Node.js is installed (`node --version`)
+- Ensure Node.js is installed (auto-installed if missing)
-- Check that the IAM role exists
+- Check that EventBridge infrastructure exists (from step-020)
-- Verify the zip files were created in the lambdas directories
+- Scripts now fall back gracefully to defaults if config is missing

-**Events Not Publishing:**
+**Events Not Publishing (Step-050):**
-- Verify EventBridge permissions with: `aws events describe-event-bus --name default`
+- Verify EventBridge permissions and bus exists
-- Check that your AWS region matches the deployment region
+- Check that your AWS region matches deployment region
-- Ensure JSON syntax is correct in test files
+- **New feature**: Step-050 validates Lambda log integration
+- Use test results in `test-results.json` for debugging

 ### Getting Help